 Are There Bond Agencies That Can Help Pay the Bond Amount?

 Yes.
 Note that immigration bonds and criminal bonds are not the same.

-How Can Family Members Post Bond for Detainees?
+How Can Family Members Post Bonds for Detainees?

 The person supplying the bond money must show proof of identity.
 This person (the obligor) is responsible for ensuring that the detainee presents him/herself before an officer or agent of ICE whenever a request is made.
 NO CASH IS ACCEPTED.
-They can only accept a cashier's check, certified bank check or in certain cases money orders made payable to The United States Department of Homeland Security.
+They can only accept a cashier’s check, certified bank check, or in certain cases, money orders made payable to The United States Department of Homeland Security.
 No abbreviations.
-Attorney Rosina Stambaugh will assist you in the proper procedure in posting bond.
+Attorney Rosina Stambaugh will assist you in the proper procedure for posting a bond.

-Can the Person Posting Bond Pay in Another City or State?
+Can the Person Posting the Bond Pay in Another City or State?

 Yes.
 The person needs to contact their local ICE field office.

 How Soon After Bond Is Posted Will the Detainee Be Released?

 Typically, people are released the afternoon/early evening of the day bond is posted.